shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 In this section, we introduced the technologies that will be used and provided a roadmap for building the DApp.
 Now on to the the interesting part - Let's make the DApp!

 ## Project Setup
-To build the DApp without dealing with any annoying version errors & instead of installing each dependency one-by-one, we'll start building our DApp by installing all the necessary dependencies by cloning the GitHub repository.
+To avoid dealing with any annoying version errors & instead of installing the supporting code libraries (dependencies) one-by-one, we'll start building our DApp by cloning a GitHub repository which contains the project files and installing all the necessary dependencies.

 * Clone/download the GitHub repository from https://github.com/AkhileshThite/DTube.
 * `git clone https://github.com/AkhileshThite/DTube.git` this command will copy the folder from git on your computer.